President and Chief Executive Officer

 Executive Vice President Sales & Marketing

 Justin Lampropoulos is the Executive Vice President of Europe, the Middle East and Africa (EMEA).
 He began his career in medical device technology as a member of Merit's sales organization.
 Since 2010, he has led Merit Medical EMEA from its European business headquarters in Maastricht, The Netherlands before returning to Utah to lead the US commercial organization in addition to global marketing and strategy.
-Lampropoulos was recognized as one of the 40 Medtech Innovators Under 40 by Medical Device and Diagnostic Industry magazine.
+Lampropoulos was recognized as one of the "40 Medtech Innovators Under 40" by Medical Device and Diagnostic Industry magazine.
 He is academy trained in commercial aeronautics, holding advanced certifications both as an instructor and commercial pilot.
 Lampropoulos completed postgraduate studies at Oxford University’s Saïd Business School in Oxford, England in strategic management and is an alumnus of Harvard Business School.

 Chief Operating Officer